Mathew L. Golsteyn

 Major Mathew L. Golsteyn is a United States Army officer who served in the War in Afghanistan.
-He was charged with murder after killing an Afghan civilian in Marjah, whom he claims was a bomb maker for the Taliban.
+He was charged with murder after the summary killing of an Afghan civilian detainee in Marjah, who he claims was a bomb maker for the Taliban.
 Golsteyn's case came to prominence after U.S. President Donald Trump said that he would review Maj.
 Golsteyn's case.
-Golsteyn was pardoned on 15 November 2019.
+Golsteyn received a presidential pardon on 15 November 2019.

 Early life

 Golsteyn grew up in Central Florida, where he attended Trinity Preparatory School; as a student he was quarterback of the football team, which was coached by his father, former NFL player Jerry Golsteyn.

 Military career

 Golsteyn graduated from the United States Military Academy in 2002.
 He was commissioned into the army as a second lieutenant and later attended Special Forces Selection.
 He served in the 3rd Special Forces Group.
 In 2011, then Captain Golsteyn was awarded a Silver Star, for actions in February 2010.
 In 2013 the Army reopened an investigation into Golsteyn resulting in the award being revoked in 2015 for a violation of rules of engagement for an incident dating back to 2010.